 5. Bring in cut flowers

 Use your imagination and turn what you find in your yard into a centerpiece, individual place settings or tiny take-home bouquets.
 Use perennial blooms, flowering branches and interesting foliage and grasses to create something unique.
-We love the inspiration we found here and even here for ways to bring the comfort and design of the indoors, out.

 Most of all, relax and enjoy your friends and family.
 That’s what this is all about.